SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/config-based-source.md

   - `https://acme.org/api/v1/auditLogs?limit=100` Do not include URL parameters

   #### Request Headers
   Include any HTTP request headers required by the vendor API.
-The key names are static text, but the values can access our template feature to make them dynamic.
+The key names are static text, but the values can access our [template feature](#template-dynamic-values) to make them dynamic.

-  Please do **NOT** include any sensitive information such as authentication secrets in this section.

   | Example Header Key | Example Header Value         |
   |--------------------|------------------------------|
   | `Accept`           | `application/json`           |